Tarleton-Math/M5364_17fl_Data_Mining1/prof/setup/git_setup_for_m5364_17fl.md

 	1. cd ..
 	1. rm -rf "temporary folder"
 	1. git clone "private_url"
+	1. cd into folder just created by git
 	1. git remote add shared "shared_url"
 	- Hurray, you now have your private repo with a copy of the shared repo both in the cloud and on your local machine.
 It has the shared repo as a "remote" called shared.